 Stress fractures are overuse injuries in which small cracks or breaks form in a bone.
 They occur when muscles lose their ability to absorb shocks.
 The excess energy then transfers to the bone, which cracks under the pressure.
 As one of the body’s most weight-bearing bones, the tibia (shin bone) is highly susceptible.

-Sports medicine is a sub-specialty of orthopedics that deals with the prevention, diagnosis, treatment and rehabilitation of injuries suffered during athletic activity.
-The goal of treatment is to heal and rehabilitate the injury so patients can return to their favorite activities quickly, whether it’s Little League, recreational play or a high school, college or professional sport.
-As with a sports team, there are many physicians who work together to help the patient regain maximum use of the injured limb or joint.
-“Players” on the team are typically the physician, orthopedic surgeon, rehabilitation specialist, athletic trainer and physical therapist – and the patient him/herself.
+Sports Medicine is a sub-specialty of orthopedics that focuses on the prevention, diagnosis, treatment, and rehabilitation of injuries suffered during activity.
+A common misconception is that only athletes sustain sports medicine injuries.
+These injuries involve tendons, ligaments, cartilage, or bone, and can occur from trauma, or repetitive use.
+The goal of treatment is to heal and rehabilitate the injury so patients can return to their favorite activities quickly, whether it’s Little League, recreational play, or a high school, college or professional sport.
+As with a sports team, there are many professionals who work together to help the patient regain maximum use of the injured limb or joint.
+“Players” on the team are typically the primary care physician, orthopedic surgeon, rehabilitation specialist, athletic trainer, physical therapist, – and the patient him/herself.
 Common injuries treated include:

 Osteoarthritis, also known as wear-and-tear or degenerative arthritis, is the most common form of the disease, affecting millions of people in the US each year.
 This condition is most common in older patients whose cartilage has worn down over time, and in athletes who have worn down their cartilage from overuse and repetitive motions.
 Patients with osteoarthritis may experience pain, swelling and stiffness within the joint, which tend to worsen as the condition progresses.
-Your doctor can diagnose this condition after evaluating your symptoms and performing an X-ray examination of the knee.
-Treatment for osteoarthritis initially focuses on relieving pain and other symptoms, and may include rest, physical therapy, bracing and anti-inflammatory medication.
-More severe cases of osteoarthritis may require surgery to reposition the bones or replace the joint.
-Most procedures can be performed through arthroscopy, which significantly reduces bleeding, scarring and recovery times.
+Your doctor can diagnose this condition after evaluating your symptoms and performing an X-ray examination of the affected joint.
+Treatment for osteoarthritis initially focuses on relieving pain and other symptoms, and may include rest, activity modification, physical therapy, bracing, nutrition, injection therapy, and anti-inflammatory medication.
+More severe cases of osteoarthritis may require joint replacement surgery, which removes the arthritis and resurfaces the arthritic joint.

 Orthopaedic physical therapy involves the rehabilitation of an injured bone, muscle, tendon, ligament, joint or limb.
 The injury may have been acute (the result of one incident) or chronic (long-term).
-The patient may begin therapy after undergoing an amputation or surgery to correct or improve the problem.
+The patient will usually begin a course of physical therapy after a short period of rest.
+Physical therapy can be used to treat and rehabilitate an acute injury, or may also be used to rehabilitate a surgical procedure.
 Rehabilitation programs are tailored to each patient with the goals of relieving pain and restoring maximum function to the injured area.
 Stretching and strengthening exercises are critical.
 Improvement is sought in strength, flexibility, mobility, coordination, posture, balance, gait, cardiopulmonary health, and pain.
 Treatment modalities may include massage, whirlpools, ultrasound, electrical stimulation, heat and cold applications, or alternative therapies.
 For athletes, rehabilitation typically involves a dual fitness program of weights and cardiovascular training.